elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-key-personal-hygiene-procedures-that-impact-patient-health-and-wellbeing.md

 url: /learn/nursing/questions/what-are-the-key-personal-hygiene-procedures-that-impact-patient-health-and-wellbeing
 score: -1.0
 related_article1:
-    id: 169480
+    id: 169475
-    title: What factors affect skin health, and what are proper skin care techniques in nursing?
+    title: >-
+        What is the definition of patient dignity and why is it important in healthcare?
     subject: Nursing
-    url: /learn/nursing/questions/what-factors-affect-skin-health-and-what-are-proper-skin-care-techniques-in-nursing
+    url: /learn/nursing/questions/what-is-the-definition-of-patient-dignity-and-why-is-it-important-in-healthcare
 related_article2:
+    id: 169488
+    title: >-
+        How can healthcare providers assess patient capabilities to balance assistance and independence?
+    subject: Nursing
+    url: /learn/nursing/questions/how-can-healthcare-providers-assess-patient-capabilities-to-balance-assistance-and-independence
+related_article3:
     id: 169482
+    title: >-
-    title: How can healthcare providers balance care and patient autonomy?
+        How can healthcare providers balance care and patient autonomy?
     subject: Nursing
     url: /learn/nursing/questions/how-can-healthcare-providers-balance-care-and-patient-autonomy
-related_article3:
-    id: 169476
-    title: How can healthcare providers maintain patient dignity through consent and communication?
-    subject: Nursing
-    url: /learn/nursing/questions/how-can-healthcare-providers-maintain-patient-dignity-through-consent-and-communication
 related_article4:
     id: 169492
+    title: >-
-    title: What types of assistive devices are used in patient care, and how should they be used safely?
+        What types of assistive devices are used in patient care, and how should they be used safely?
     subject: Nursing
     url: /learn/nursing/questions/what-types-of-assistive-devices-are-used-in-patient-care-and-how-should-they-be-used-safely
 related_article5:
-    id: 169478
+    id: 169495
-    title: How does respecting patient autonomy contribute to patient-centered care?
+    title: >-
+        Why is cultural awareness important in healthcare, and how can care be adapted to cultural needs?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-respecting-patient-autonomy-contribute-to-patientcentered-care
+    url: /learn/nursing/questions/why-is-cultural-awareness-important-in-healthcare-and-how-can-care-be-adapted-to-cultural-needs
 ---

 &nbsp;